sot/agasc/docs/supplement.rst

 The AGASC magnitude supplement is automatically updated on a weekly basis using the `agasc-supplement-update`_ script.
 Here are some usage examples.
 Other useful command-line options are shown in the `agasc-supplement-update`_ section.

-A call like the following updates the supplement file located in the current working directory, and produces html reports in the `supplement_reports/weekly` directory, relative to the working directory::
+A call like the following updates the supplement file located in the current working directory, and produces HTML reports in the `supplement_reports/weekly` directory, relative to the working directory::

     agasc-supplement-update --report